honzasp/honzasp.github.io/about/work.markdown

   device.
 Then they download the results back to the PC and can analyze the vibrations in detail.
 This program was developed in C++ using wxWidgets.

+(Please see [the lab](/lab) for my personal (and open-source) programming projects.)

-I have also worked on some projects that do not fit in the [lab section](/lab) of this site.
+I have also worked on some projects that are not connected with programming.
 Unfortunately, most of them are only available in Czech.

 - [Website of Špačekprojekt, s. r. o.](http://wp.spacekprojekt.cz).
 This website uses Wordpress, various plugins and a custom theme.